ABOUT Awakin AI

 We want to optimize for human connection, and ask radically different design questions.
 How can human labor, driven by intrinsic motivation and love, contribute to the unique curation of datasets?
 How can this collective effort result in meaningful applications that not only respond to today's complex challenges but also open the door for social emergence?
 How do we retain a throughline from our values to organizing principles to measurable impact to collective narratives and the emergence of compassion?

-The vision builds on almost three decades of curating inspiring stories and cultivating deep relationships, across continents and communities, guided by three simple yet powerful principles:
+The vision builds on almost three decades of curating inspiring stories and cultivating deep relationships, across continents and communities, guided by three simple yet powerful principles: lead with small acts of intrinsically motivated service.

 Our services, including hosting AI-powered chatbots and wisdom-sharing platforms, are freely given to individuals and groups aligned with our spirit of generosity.
 From sharing insights of historical figures like Vinoba Bhave, to amplifying the voices of thought leaders like Sharon Salzberg, to building collective bots drawing from indigenous knowledge, we envision making this timeless wisdom accessible to everyone, in myriad new forms, using novel and dynamic interfaces.